-At ninety-five, Chase has served her famous gumbo to everyone from Martin Luther King Jr. to Barack Obama.
+At ninety-six, Chase has served her famous gumbo to everyone from Martin Luther King Jr. to Barack Obama.
 Her New Orleans restaurant was once a meeting place for civil rights freedom fighters, and her life inspired the character Tiana in Disney’s The Princess and the Frog.

 You’re known as the Queen of Creole Cuisine, so tell us: What’s the difference between Creole and Cajun cooking?

 Cajuns cook a little more country-style.
 For some reason, Creole people consider themselves a little more sophisticated than the Cajuns.
 Why, I’ll never know.
 Anyway, a Cajun can take an old rooster and do this and that with it.
 But Creoles would never work with an old rooster.
 They need a nice, fat hen.

 What should people order at Dooky Chase’s?

 A cup of gumbo; you don’t start anything in this restaurant without it.
 We Creoles of color like to stuff things.
 This afternoon, I’m going to stuff a beef brisket with crawfish dressing, then I’ll take the crawfish heads and roll okra around them.
 That is so good.

 You’ve served a host of notable figures; which dishes have been their favorites?